Frank Scotto has spent much of his life dedicated to his community and country.

 Frank returned to civilian life and in 1974, he owned his first gas station, and one year later he started a company called, Frank Scotto Towing.
 Frank Scotto Towing began with one tow truck and a vision to serve the community.
 It grew into a small business that provided emergency assistance for hundreds of motorists through the Freeway Service Patrol, California Highway Patrol and the Automobile Club of Southern California as well as numerous other towing clubs.
 Under Frank’s leadership, Frank Scotto Towing employed over seventy employees and earned accolades as a premier community service in the field.

-Frank continued his dedication his community in 1997 as a commissioner on the Torrance Civil Service Commission.
-This position launched a Eighteen-year commitment to the City of Torrance, including being elected to the City Council in 2000 and serving as Mayor Pro-tem.
+Frank continued his dedication to his community by serving as a commissioner on the Torrance Civil Service Commission in 1997.
+This position launched an eighteen-year commitment to the City of Torrance, including being elected to the City Council in 2000 and serving as Mayor Pro-tem.
 In 2006 and again in 2010, Frank was elected Mayor of Torrance.
 During this time, Frank worked to make the City of Torrance a desirable destination to live and work.
-His focus for the city was to provide more opportunities for youth and give emphasis to environmental protections such as the installation of storm drains Grates.
+His focus for the city was to provide more opportunities for youth and give emphasis to environmental protections such as the installation of storm drain grates.
 Under his leadership, the City of Torrance planted over one thousand trees, emphasizing his commitment to bolstering future generations.

 As Councilman and Mayor Frank worked to help veterans in many ways.
 As Councilman he was instrumental in the building of the Veterans Memorial.
 He made sure that the Armed Forces Day Parade was a priority in the City.
 As Mayor he created the “Hometown Heroes” banner program which honors veterans and established the first veterans’ job fair.
 To honor 3 young heroes who had fallen in service, he built Seaside Heroes Park.